akey7/biochemistry-jl/README.md

 ### The Julia Kernel for Jupyter

-This only needs to be done once per machine per Julia version.
-This might need to be changed slightly for each Julia upgrade.

 To run this part of the setup, the Python environment above should be activated so that Jupyter can install an additional kernel.

 [First install IJulia according to these instructions.](https://julialang.github.io/IJulia.jl/stable/manual/installation/).
 In brief, the relevant commands are: